 - Julia Roberts in the 1990s

 - Meghan Markle, icon-to-be . . . more about her later.

 Today, women with the goddess planet Venus in the zodiac’s only truly feminine sign, Virgo, keep us almost too conscious of their goddess looks and love lives.
-Kim Kardashian and her sister Kylie Jenner, a model, both have Venus in Virgo.
+Kim Kardashian and her sister Kylie Jenner, a model, both were born with the planet Venus in Virgo.

 Is your natal Venus in Virgo?
 Own it.
 You probably already coordinate your clothes and act like a model.
 Maintain your high standards and feel very fortunate.

 Queens of Their Own Lives

-Being born female with Venus in Virgo is lucky.
-Venus-in-Virgo women with world-class and even historic accomplishments include J.K.
-Rowling, whose Moon and Mercury are also in Virgo, excellent for a writer (and she has Uranus and Pluto in Virgo, granting genius and fame); Germany's prime minister Angela Merkel, comedienne Lucille Ball, singer-songwriter Pink, and the actress and bestselling author Carrie Fisher.
+Venus-in-Virgo women with world-class and even historic accomplishments include Harry Potter author J.K.
+Rowling, whose Moon and Mercury are also in Virgo (excellent for a writer, and Uranus and Pluto also in Virgo granted genius and fame); Germany's prime minister Angela Merkel, comedienne Lucille Ball, singer-songwriter Pink, and actress and bestselling author Carrie Fisher.

-Virgo is the sign governing the harvest, and in their natal charts the planet Venus sits to the west, signifying greater achievement and acclaim in later life.
+Virgo is the sign governing the harvest, and in the above women's natal charts the planet Venus sits to the west, signifying greater achievement and acclaim in later life.

 Venus also rules luxury.
 In maturity, all these down-to-earth Venus-in-Virgo ladies can rest easily on their fortunes or laurels, having lived to their fullest potential.
 They age like wine.
 We have all seen the queenly planet Venus, our sky’s brightest object, robed in the lavender and lemon colors of a sunset, the time she is most beautiful.

 The "Virgin's" Love Life

-Venus in Virgo people are indeed choosy about lovers but can afford to be.
-They fulfill just about everyone’s “soul mate” wish list: intelligent, healthy, well-mannered, moneyed, artistic, and passionate.
+Venus in Virgo people fulfill just about everyone’s “soul mate” wish list: intelligent, healthy, well-mannered, moneyed, artistic, and passionate.
 He or she is a catch and knows it.
 Their question is, are you a catch?
 Do your ears stick out?
 Is your tie not tasteful?
 Are you visibly imperfect?
 If so, Venus in Virgo might advise you to go play in your own league.
 They are choosy and reluctant to open up or even hold hands.